Cantara/ConfigService/README.md

 ## Install and use in a Docker container.
 There are three Docker builds available for ConfigService

 1. [Alpine Linux with bundled application](DockerAlpine/README.md).
-Minimal container where the Docker image acts as the deployment unit.
+Minimal image where the Docker image acts as the deployment unit.
 2. [Ubuntu without bundled application](Docker/README.md).
 Pull scripts inside Docker container which downloads application after container has started.
 3. [Ubuntu with AWS log agent](DockerAWS/README.md).
 Same as option 2, but with AWS dependency